 These two Munros give one of the more challenging outings for baggers in this part of the Highlands, requiring experience as it crosses some potentially difficult pathless terrain.
-Creag Mhor is steep and craggy on the ascent with much character; Beinn Heasgarnich is something of a let-down, moated with vast areas of peat bog.
+Creag Mhòr is steep and craggy on the ascent with much character; Beinn Heasgarnich is a fine viewpoint but has a tricky descent with vast areas of peat bog.

-Tough hillwalking, often without paths.
-The ascent to Sron nan Eun is steep and craggy and requires care and navigational skill.
+Tough hillwalking, steep going, rough and often without paths; excellent navigation skills are needed.
 The descent from Beinn Heasgarnich heads across peat-hagged and featureless terrain.

 As well as reading our description of each walking route, you can read about the experiences of others users on this walk and others.

-There are 20 user reports for this walk - click to read.
+There are 46 user reports for this walk - click to read them.